marisolsanabria/Domi/README.md

 ## Objectives

--Create a login and signup that works with a gmail account or an email with password that is going to ber verified by email /n
+- Create a login and signup that works with a gmail account or an email with password that is going to ber verified by email.
--Make the different roles and the logic to put the different views between the delivery people and the clients -Create a view where the users can se the route, the start and end point, the distance and time, using google maps
+- Make the different roles and the logic to put the different views between the delivery people and the clients.
+- Create a view where the users can se the route, the start and end point, the distance and time, using google maps.